 The only significant difference between GZ1000 and GZ950 are the stands.
 The GZ1000 (pictured above) has a broader, flatter stand while the GZ950 has an L-shaped look.

-Panasonic TV 2019 − 4K Premium LED TV
+Panasonic TV 2019 − 4K HDR LED TV

 Panasonic’s flagship 4K LED keeps up pace with the OLEDs feature-wise by including the HCX Pro Intelligent processor.
-In Europe it’s called the GZ940, but for the UK it’s the GZ920.
+There are no Dolby Atmos speakers it is Atmos compatible.

 This was the first Panasonic TV we reviewed in 2019 and it still ranks as one of the best, especially in the mid-range area.
 It’s competitively priced, with a good HDR performance.
 But the big standout is Dolby Vision and HDR10+, ushering in a “mid-range screen that sets a new benchmark for price and performance”.
 It’s now been replaced by the HX800.

 The GX700 omits Dolby Vision, Atmos and the HCX processor.
 There’s also no support for voice assistants or the My Home Screen smart platform.
 You still get HDR10+ and Freeview Play, with My Home Screen replaced by the Web Browser smart platform.